 Subject Universal Precautions (Blood and Body Fluid Precautions) Statement of Policy COS recognizes and uses the method of infection control known as "Universal Precautions," a term that is often used interchangeably is Standard Precautions.
 Accordingly, all blood and certain body fluids will be treated as though they are known to be infectious carriers of hepatitis B, HIV (AIDS virus), and other blood borne pathogens.
 Purpose To prevent transmission of infectious organisms through blood or body fluid contamination.
-Guidelines Camp/Program Staff (Camp/Program Leaders, Counselors) All blood and body fluids are treated as though they are infectious.
+Purpose Guidelines To prevent transmission of infectious organisms through blood or body fluid contamination.
+Camp/Program Staff (Camp/Program Leaders, Counselors) All blood and body fluids are treated as though they are infectious.
 Staff will use appropriate Personal Protective Equipment (PPE) when there is a potential exposure to blood or body fluids (blood, urine, vomit).
 PPE will be provided to each housing location from the medical office.
 Gloves will be available in the First Aid/Personal Hygiene kit located in each housing area and at select locations throughout campus (Waterfront, Arts and Craft, Quartermaster).
 In addition, gloves and gowns will be available in the cleaning/disinfecting bins that are available in each housing area.
 Medical staff will present at the activities and will carry gloves in their medical backpacks.
 If in an area where gloves are unavailable and a child is bleeding, any type of barrier (towel, shirt, tissue) should be used to control bleeding and to provide protection against direct exposure to blood.
 Hands and skin should be washed immediately with soap and running water if contaminated with blood or body fluids.
 Any blood and body fluid exposure should be reported directly to the Medical Director (or designee) for COS.
 Health Care Workers: All health care workers will use appropriate barrier precautions to prevent skin and mucous membrane exposure when contact with blood or body fluid of any person is anticipated.
 Hands will be washed before and after each contact with an ill or injured camper or staff member, and after handling contaminated equipment.
-Gloves will be worn for touching blood and body fluids, mucous membranes, or non-intact skin of all persons OR for handling items or surfaces soiled with blood or body fluids.
-Gloves will be changed after contact with each person.
+Gloves will be worn for touching blood and body fluids.
+Hands will be washed immediately after gloves are removed.
 Hands and other skin surfaces should be washed immediately and thoroughly if contaminated with blood or other body fluids.
 Hands will be washed immediately after gloves are removed.
-Needles should not be re-capped, purposely bent or broken by hand, removed from disposable syringes, or otherwise manipulated by hand.
-After use, such items should be placed in a sharps container and disposed of in the appropriate container located in the Medical Office.
-Small sharps containers are available in the medical office and may be taken with you if needed outside of the medical office.
+Atter use, such i

-- Immediately report any needle sticks or unprotected exposures to the Medical Director (or designee). - All medical specimens will be handled with gloves and placed in a resealable, leakproof plastic bag for transport. - When handling linen soiled with blood or body fluids, place in a plastic bag.
+• Immediately report any needle sticks or unprotected exposures to the Medical Director (or designee).
+All medical specimens will be handled with gloves and placed in a resealable, leak- proof plastic bag for transport.
+When handling linen soiled with blood or body fluids, place in a plastic bag. --- ---